yzziizzy/minetest_autofarmer/README.md

 Introduction:
 Adds automatic farming machines to minetest.
 They run on LV/MV/HV power from technic, and integrate with pipeworks.

-The planter will put seeds from the normal game plants (wheat etc.) and plants without seeds from farming_plus (farming redo?) onto available farmland in its front position.
-The higher the current level (LV/MV/HV) the bigger the farm.
+The planter will put seeds from the normal game plants (wheat etc.) and plants without seeds from farming_plus (farming redo?) onto available farmland in its front position and only at its own block level.

+A mesecon signal can be used to turn the machine off.
+Powering the planter is enough to activate it, providing there are seeds/plants inside it.

+LV-planter: 6000 EU for a 5 X 6 grid
+MV-planter: 11000 EU for a 7 X 15 grid
+HV-planter: 22000 EU for a grid of choice through its interface

 TODO: 	- finetune planter